Soviet invasion of Manchuria: Campaign

 The operation was carried out as a classic double pincer movement over an area the size of the entire Western European theatre of World War II.
 In the western pincer, the Red Army advanced over the deserts and mountains from Mongolia, far from their resupply railways.
 This confounded the Japanese military analysis of Soviet logistics, and the defenders were caught by surprise in unfortified positions.
 The Kwantung Army commanders were engaged in a planning exercise at the time of the invasion, and were away from their forces for the first eighteen hours of conflict.

+The Russians treated the Japanese with the utmost cruelty after their deadly attack on Japan's Kwantung Army in Manchuria just days before Japan's surrender.
+Japanese forces were overwhelmed by Soviet attacks.
+Soviet paratroopers destroyed the Kwantung Army from behind its own lines, while Japanese anti-tank shells bounced off the sides of Soviet tanks.
+The Japanese forces in Manchuria retreated in fear.

+Japanese troops and able-bodied Japanese men in Manchuria were taken prisoner by the Russians and transported to labor camps in Siberia, where many Japanese men would die.
+From the Russians' perspective, this was seen as revenge for Russia's defeat in the Russo-Japanese War of 1905.
+The stories of how poorly the Soviets treated the Japanese were brought to Beijing by Japanese evacuees of Manchuria, creating panic among the Japanese population; however, the Russians honored their agreement with Chiang Kai-shek by not entering China proper.

 Japanese communication infrastructure was poor, and the Japanese lost communication with forward units very early on.
 However, the Kwantung Army had a formidable reputation as fierce and relentless fighters, and even though understrength and unprepared, put up strong resistance at the town of Hailar which tied down some of the Soviet forces.
 The Japanese defenders held out until 18 August, when 3,827 survivors surrendered.
 At the same time, Soviet airborne units seized airfields and city centers in advance of the land forces, and aircraft ferried fuel to those units that had outrun their supply lines.

 Due to Japanese 37mm and 47mm anti-tank guns being only suitable for fighting light Soviet tanks, Japanese forces decided to use suicide bomber squads strapped with grenades and explosives as their main improvised anti-tank weapon.
+Soviet troops subsequently dubbed their Japanese opponents as Smertniks, 'condemned men'.

-There are some reports that Japanese Army aviation were using kamikaze planes to attempt to stop the Soviet advance.
+Japanese Army aviation employed several kamikaze attacks to strike Soviet armoured targets and fortifications in attempt to stop the Soviet advance.